 Google Business Profile: Complete Setup and SEO Guide

-Google Business Profile (formerly Google My Business) is the free listing that appears in Google Maps and the local pack when someone searches for a business or service near them.
-It displays your business name, address, phone number, hours, photos, reviews, and posts โ all directly in search results.
+A Google Business Profile is the business listing that appears in Google Maps and the local pack (the map plus three highlighted businesses) on the search results page.
+It surfaces your name, address, phone, hours, photos, reviews, products, and posts directly inside search β no click required.

 - Drives direct calls, direction requests, and website clicks